vilks1/shifts/README.md

 # Shifts

-Shifts is a app which imports, deletes and searches shifts
+Shifts is a app which imports, deletes and searches shifts.
+This app is runs uses [Lumen](https://lumen.laravel.com/ "Lumen") to provide stateless API.

+## Runs on
+* Apache 2.4
+* PHP 7.4.6
+* MySQL 8.0.20

 ## Setup commands